Manuel-Kehl/Go-For-It/README.md

 - support for different synchronization and storage backends

 ### How To Build
-To build *Go For It!* you need to have the following software installed:
+To build *GoForIt!* you need to have the following software installed:

     valac >= 0.36
     cmake >= 2.8.9